From time to time, we’re asked about the legal requirements to buy in Italy.

 It’s important to note that you don’t need to hold Italian residency rights before you buy property in Italy.
 You can buy for investment purposes initially, and decide later if and when you want to move to Italy (and can stay legally) on a permanent basis.

-It is strongly advisable that you discuss the legal aspects of the purchase with the notary, who interprets all Italian property laws, before signing any legally binding purchase/sale agreements.
-We can direct you to a suitable Notaio.
+You can discuss the legal aspects of the purchase with a notary, who interprets all Italian property laws, and ensures they are followed, before signing the final binding purchase and sale agreement.

 The Notary is a required participant in every Italian property title transfer including sale of property.
 The notaio acts as an Italian public officer, fulfilling an official role on behalf of the Italian authorities, and does not work on behalf of the buyer or the seller, they act as a neutral party.

-It’s common in Italy for buyers and sellers to work together and rely on the Notaio for all legal assistance and advice.
-This is certainly true for smaller purchases and where the agreement and property appears to be straightforward.
+It’s very common in Italy for buyers and sellers to work together and rely only on the Notaio for all legal assistance and advice.

-For more information and guidance click below to get in touch and ask a question about your specific situation or concern.
+For more information about buying in Italy, and purchase advice and guidance, click below to get in touch and ask a question about your specific legal situation or concern.

 D&G Property Advice assists foreign buyers in realising their dream of buying property successfully in Italy.